Cycling – you just get on and pedal, right? You do… but there are LOTS of different bike pedals that your feet could end up pushing!

 Toe Clips/Cage Pedals

-Best for: serious commuters, recreational riders, entry-level mountain bikers
+What are they best for? serious commuters, recreational riders, entry-level mountain bikers

 Toe clips, which you’ve probably used at your local spin class, are cages attached to the tops of platform pedals that hold your foot in place on top of the pedal.
 Like platform pedals, toe clips are very beginner-friendly and don’t require the purchase of special footwear or cleats.
 Unlike platform pedals, toe clips secure your foot in place, which is useful if you’re traveling long distances to and from work and would like more power in your pedal stroke.
 Toe clips are also a good choice for novice mountain bikers who want a quick escape to place their foot on the ground should they encounter uncertain terrain.
 Toe clips will also prevent mountain bikers’ feet from slipping off pedals and crashing into their shins.